immutables/immutables.github.io/criteria.md

 Flowable<Person> persons = repository.watcher(PersonCriteria.person.active.isFalse()).watch();
 ```

+By default, table (collection, index etc.) name is derived from simple class name (`MyClass` resolves to `myClass` table).
+It is possible to override this behaviour using annotation (`@Criteria.Repository(name ="custom")`) as well as
+ by registring custom name resolution strategy (see [ContainerNaming](https://github.com/immutables/immutables/blob/master/criteria/common/src/org/immutables/criteria/backend/ContainerNaming.java) interface).
+The later
+is done during backend instantiation.

 ### Facet

 Facets allow fine-tuning of repository behaviour.
 They (mostly) serve two purposes: define a set of operations supported by repository (like